fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 **--ff, --failed-first**

-The --ff/--failed-first option will do the same as --last-failed,  and then run the rest
+The --ff --failed-first option will do the same as --last-failed,  and then run the rest

 of the tests that passed last time:

 $ cd /home/jovyan/work/testing-with-pytest/code/ch1
-$ pytest --ff--tb=no
+$ pytest --ff --tb=no
-$ pytest --ff--tb=no **
+$ pytest --ff --tb=no

 =================== test session starts ===================
 collected6 items
 run-last-failure:rerunprevious1 failurefirst